Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 ## Overcoming `inline` + `reified` limitations

-Type classes allow us to work around `inline` `reified` generics and their limitations and express those as type classes instead:
+Extension interface contracts allow us to work around `inline` `reified` generics and their limitations and express those as part of the constraints instead:

 ```kotlin
 extension interface Reified<A> {